nanocurrency/nano-docs/docs/integration-guides/the-basics.md

 The system is akin to writing (send) and cashing (receive) a Cashier's Check.
 There are a few things to consider about transactions:

 * The receiving account does not have to be online during the Send transaction.
-* The transaction will stay as pending indefinitely until a Receive transaction is created.
+* The transaction will stay as receivable indefinitely until a Receive transaction is created.
 * Once funds are sent, they cannot be revoked by the sender.

 ---